MediaComem/comem-archidep/subjects/cli/README.md

 in reaction to the perceived steep learning curve of command line interfaces.

 They are one of the most common end user computer interface today.

+> Note that the GUI of a computer is also a shell.
+It's simply a different way
+> to interact with the kernel.

 <!-- slide-column 60 -->